 Active GPU - Enable to show the active GPU name.
 This is only used if there is more than one GPU (ex: 15 and 16-inch MacBook Pros have both a discrete and integrated GPU).

 Temperature Unit - Choose between displaying either Celsius (C) or Fahrenheit (F).

 Optional - Enable this to also check internal drive temperatures through S.M.A.R.T.
 To enable support for external drives, a 3rd party solution is required since macOS does not have built-in support for this.
-Note: On some Macs with older style HDDs, using this option may slow down the drive.
+Note: On some Macs with older style HDDs, using this option may slow down the system and should be disabled.